London's mayor says "we will never let these cowards win" after attack

 "There aren't words to describe the grief and anger that our city will be feeling today," Khan said.

-An outpouring of support was expressed by leaders and others around Europe and across in the globe.
+An outpouring of support was expressed by leaders and others around Europe and across the globe.

 French President Emmanuel Macron denounced the "abominable and cowardly" attack and said France will continue fighting "terrorism with all our strength alongside Britain and all other countries concerned."
 Macron in a statement said French citizens are among the victims.